 Members of the public deserve an opportunity to influence the thinking of elected and appointed officials.
-To express an opinion or pass judgment prior to the close of a public hearing may cast doubt on a member's ability to conduct a fair review of the issue.
-Members' personal opinions or inclinations about upcoming votes should be revealed with this in mind.
+To express an opinion or pass judgment prior to the close of a public hearing casts doubt on a member's ability to conduct a fair review of the issue.
 This is particularly important when officials are serving in a quasi-judicial capacity.